AlexGeControl/Auto-Car-04-Planning-01-Trajectory-Planning-Robotics-Approach/README.md

 ### Fine Tune Cost Functions in Driving Strategy Module

 Current cost function only has a very high probability of completing the round trip with no incidents.
-It would still cause incidents in dense traffic situations.
+It has a high probability to cause incidents in dense traffic situations due to frequent failure of trajectory planning.
 Fine tuning is still needed to guarantee its performance.

 ### Evaluate New Methods for Planning

-Bring ideas from Robotics Software Engineer Term 2 such as deep reinforcement learning based approaches to better solve this planning problem.
+Current cost function is based on human heuristics and manual fine tuning of hyper-parameters.
+This is an extremely painful job.
+Next step plan would be bring ideas from Robotics Software Engineer Term 2 such as deep reinforcement learning based approaches to better solve this planning problem.